-&lt;sup>17 As a profound follower of Max Weber, Şerif Mardin finds the sources of that structure in the political philosophy, and relatedly the ideas of the people as being either the ruler or the ruled about the state, the system, the place of them and their Sultan.
-And the ideal-type for an evaluation on the the system was realized perfectly due to the ideal-type in Mardin's eyes.
+17 As a profound follower of Max Weber, Şerif Mardin finds the sources of that structure in the political philosophy, and relatedly the ideas of the people as being either the ruler or the ruled about the state, the system, the place of them and their Sultan.
+And the ideal-type for an evaluation on the Ottoman state lies on that average knowledge that would be accepted more or less in the same way.

+the system was realized perfectly due to the ideal-type in Mardin's eyes.
 Being "perfect" in its own terms however could not prevent the actual logic to be the reason of whole later problems.